Davii-Ng/HonorsInventory/README.md

 Changes:
-1. Fix naming errors in init.SQL
+1. Fixed SQL table/column naming inconsistencies
-2. Changed the reference key in db from room_name to location_id
+2. Changed foreign key from TEXT (`location` → `room_name`) to INTEGER (`location_id` → `locations.id`)
+3. Added input validation on both frontend and backend
-3. A search bar that is still in progress, but functional
+4. A search bar that is still in progress, but functional